cturan/tower-wt/README.md

     node index.js

 Send your ip address to your friend and have fun.
-Just works with Firefox.
+Just works with https conenction

 Original Version : https://medium.com/@saurssaurav33/how-to-make-a-browser-walkie-talkie-using-node-js-and-socket-io-ae024bb9b378